Major-Goof/opkh-v3.1/content/authors/Vilho/_index.md

 ---
 # Display name
-title: Emilia Tyyskä
+title: Vilho Vatka

 # Username (this should match the folder name)
 authors:
-- emilia
+- Vilho

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Puheenjohtaja
+role: Tapahtumavastaava

 # Organizations/Affiliations
 #organizations: